Widow in Newfoundland with a $1M Estate: Cottage Capital Gains and Probate Fees in 2026

 | Other terminal-return income tax (CPP/OAS partial year) | ~$5,000–$8,000 |

 The takeaway: the cottage capital gain is the dominant cost by a factor of twelve or more over Newfoundland probate.
-Estate planning for an Atlantic Canadian widow with an appreciated cottage should focus almost entirely on gain-management strategy, not probate avoidance.
+Estate planning for an Atlantic Canadian widow with an appreciated cottage should focus almost entirely on gain-management strategy — when the gain is recognized, what other income stacks against it, whether a multi-year capital gains reserve under s.40(1)(a)(iii) can spread the recognition — not probate avoidance.
 For the full picture of how Canada taxes estates, see our inheritance tax overview.

 Inter Vivos Transfer: Gifting the Cottage to a Child During Lifetime

 The alternative to letting the cottage pass through the estate is transferring it to one or both children while Helen is still alive.
-Under section 69(1) of the Income Tax Act, a gift to a non-arm's-length person triggers a deemed disposition at fair market value — the same $300,000 gain, the same $158,335 of taxable income.
+Under section 69(1) of the Income Tax Act, a gift to a non-arm's-length person triggers a deemed disposition at fair market value — the same $300,000 gain, the same $150,000 of taxable income at the flat 50% inclusion rate.

 So why would anyone do this?
 Three reasons: